MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ### Add Route for Azure Stack

-The App Service on Azure Stack must be routable from the public internet to let users access your application.
+The App Service on Azure Stack must be routable from the public internet to let users access your app.
 If your Azure Stack is accessible from the internet, make a note of the public-facing IP address or URL for the Azure Stack web app.

 If you're using an ASDK, you can [configure a static NAT mapping](../operator/azure-stack-create-vpn-connection-one-node.md#configure-the-nat-virtual-machine-on-each-azure-stack-development-kit-for-gateway-traversal) to expose App Service outside the virtual environment.